 Physical Chemistry I

 An advanced course in instrumental methods of quantification and identification in modern chemistry.
 Emphasis on instrument design, operating principles, interpretation of instrumental data, and discrimination between techniques.
-Discussion of spectroscopic, chromatographic, and electrochemical techniques and their application in fundamental and applied research.
+This course focuses on spectroscopic, chromatographic, and electrochemical techniques and their application in fundamental and applied research.
+Students will have the opportunity to individually design projects.
 Three lectures and one laboratory per week.

 Prerequisite: CHEM 210 or consent of instructor